-For Fiscal 2023, cash flows generated from operating activities totalled \$869.0 million, compared to \$1,159.2 million for Fiscal 2022.
-This decrease is primarily attributable to a higher use of working capital for the purchase of inventory in Fiscal 2023 compared to Fiscal 2022 as the Corporation rebuilt its inventory levels, partially offset by higher earnings in Fiscal 2023 compared to Fiscal 2022.
+For Fiscal 2024, cash flows generated from operating activities totalled \$1,531.0 million, compared to \$869.0 million for Fiscal 2023.
+This \$662.0 million increase is primarily attributable to higher net earnings and a lower use of working capital in Fiscal 2024 compared to Fiscal 2023, where the Corporation rebuilt its inventory levels which had been reduced due to supply chain issues in late Fiscal 2022 and early Fiscal 2023.